GideonFlynn/Maps-Projcet-FSND/README.md

-# WikiMaps - A FSND project
+# WikiMaps - An FSND project
-#### This one-page app displays Wikipedia pages about world wonders, while displaying where they're located on Google Maps
+#### This one-page app displays Wikipedia pages about world wonders while displaying their location on Google Maps
 This is a KnockoutJS web application, it uses ajax to utilize two distinct APIs.

-All information is displayed in 'infoboxes' that shows on the map when you press a marker or a list item.
+All information is displayed in 'info boxes' that shows on the map when you press a marker or a list item.

-If you press the menu button in bottom left corner, you are able to:
+If you press the menu button in the bottom left corner, you are able to:
 - Search locations (with live filtering)
 - Show and hide markers
 - Zoom back to where you started